bhackel/portfolio/cheggbog.md

 To automate it, the bot would do the following

-1. Open the given link in CHrome
+1. Open the given link in Chrome
 2. Wait for page to load
 3. Format the page nicely using Javascript
 4. Take a screenshot of the whole page